Blady-Com/gnoga/docs/user_guide.md

                - base and meta only makes sense for static pages

    <dialog>,<keygen>,<menu>,<menuitem>
-               - No broswers support tags in a way worth binding yet
+               - No browsers support tags in a way worth binding yet

    <frameset>,<frame>,<noframes>
                - No window level frame support, see Element.IFrame